 Kala Azar (leishmaniasis)

-The parasite is spread to humans by bites from infected female sandflies.
+A neglected tropical disease, kala azar is caused by a parasite spread to humans through the bite of infected female sand flies.
 It attacks the immune system and is almost always fatal if not treated.

 About Kala Azar